baldwini/nyack-docs/Magic.md

 The target will run from the caster.
 If the caster targets themselves with the spell they will be uncontrollable until the spell has worn off.
 A counter to the soothe spell type, negating it's effect.

 ### Soothe
-Release anger in the target's mind, turn hostile non-player character's into neutral or sceptical characters.
+Release anger from the target's mind, turn hostile non-player character's into neutral or sceptical characters.
 A counter to the fear spell type, negating it's effect; the target will not be soothed nor in a state of fear.

 ## Information